-We have established minimum stock ownership guidelines that require each non-employee director to maintain a minimum equity investment in our Company of three times the annual cash retainer fee paid to non-employee directors.
+We have established minimum stock ownership guidelines that require each non-employee director to maintain a minimum equity investment in our Company of five times the annual cash retainer fee paid to non-employee directors.
 Shares that count toward the minimum ownership level are shares owned individually or by the director's immediate family residing in the same household, shares held in trust for the benefit of the director or his or her family and unvested shares of restricted stock.
-Directors appointed after March 1, 2018, have three years from their date of appointment or election to achieve the required ownership level.
 Until the minimum ownership level is met, a non-employee director must retain 100% of the after-tax shares from the vesting of our common stock granted to the director as compensation.

 The Compensation Committee reviews annually each non-employee director's compliance with the minimum stock ownership guidelines and may grant exceptions to these guidelines in special circumstances on a case-by-case basis.
-All of our non-employee directors currently satisfy the minimum stock ownership level, except for Dr. Coronado and Ms. Palmer who joined the Board in October 2020 and are expected to meet the ownership guidelines by October 27, 2023.